lilasaba/library_backend/README.md

 # Book Library Backend

-Containerized Flask API served by PostgreSQL utilizing SQLAlchemy.
+Containerized Python Flask API served by PostgreSQL utilizing SQLAlchemy db toolkit.

 A book library application that stores books with the following attributes: